 The Teva Arrowood Riva Mid WP boots come with a Vibram outsole that delivers traction and stability just like you’d expect, shedding dirt and mud surprisingly well too.
 We’ve only put a double-digit amount of miles into them, so it’s hard to know with any certainty how long they will last.
 With that said, it’s essentially the same as any other Vibram outsole, so there’s no reason to expect it to wear any differently than almost any other boot.

-The waterproofing is provided by eVent, a GORE-TEX competitor that claims to provide the same water and wind protection while maintaining a much more comfortable interior environment.
+The waterproofing on the Teva Arrowood Riva is provided by eVent, a GORE-TEX competitor that claims to provide the same water and wind protection while maintaining a much more comfortable interior environment.
 The first of those claims, waterproofing, is easiest to test and the Arrowood Riva passed with flying colors.
 Ankle deep in a stream on a recent hike, the eVent waterproofing (and a gusseted tongue) kept me perfectly dry.

 The second claim is a little more abstract.
 I will say that the Arrowood Rivas felt comfortably cool on a recent August hike in the Adirondacks.
 Cooler than my (GORE-TEX) Vasque St. Elias boots by a significant margin.
 Though it’s tough to know how much to attribute that to eVent’s claims of superior breathability, or the fact that the Arrowood Riva is a much, much lighter boot.